- BLOG - How often do I need a Legionella Risk Assessment?

 BLOG - What is Tinnitus and how is it caused?

-When working in and around the construction, manufacturing, engineering and other noisy industries, or for businesses based in a factory or warehouse it is very common for workers to get Tinnitus.
+When working in and around the construction, manufacturing, engineering and other noisy industries, or for businesses based in a factory or warehouse it is very common for workers to experience Tinnitus and assume it is a direct result of exposure to excessive noise.

 Tinnitus is the term given to the sensation of hearing a sound in the absence of any external noise.